 Broken access control vulnerabilities can be exploited through various methods.
 Understanding these tactics is crucial for effective prevention.
 Attackers constantly develop new techniques to bypass access controls, so staying informed about common attack vectors is essential for robust security.
 Here are some of the most prevalent broken access control attack techniques:

-Horizontal Privilege Escalation Horizontal privilege escalation exploits vulnerabilities in session management or authorization checks to elevate an attacker's privileges to the same level as another user.
+Horizontal privilege escalation exploits vulnerabilities in session management or authorization checks to elevate an attacker's privileges to the same level as another user.
 For example, an attacker might steal a legitimate user's session ID and use it to impersonate that user and gain access to their resources.
+(Often rooted in IDOR) - Vertical Privilege Escalation

-Vertical Privilege Escalation Vertical privilege escalation exploits vulnerabilities in authorization controls to gain access to resources or functionalities that are typically reserved for users with higher privileges.
-For instance, an attacker might find a way to bypass a check that restricts access to administrative features and gain unauthorized administrative access.
+Vertical privilege escalation exploits vulnerabilities in authorization controls to gain access to resources or functionalities that are typically reserved for users with higher privileges.
+For instance, an attacker might find a way to bypass a check that restricts access to administrative features and gain unauthorized administrative access. - Parameter Tampering

-API Abuse Web APIs, if not properly secured, can become a prime target for attackers.
-By manipulating API endpoints or input parameters, malicious actors can gain unauthorized access to data, perform unintended actions, or even launch denial-of-service (DoS) attacks.
+Web APIs, if not properly secured, can become a prime target for attackers.
+By manipulating API endpoints or input parameters, malicious actors can gain unauthorized access to data, perform unintended actions, or even launch denial-of-service (DoS) attacks. - API authorization gaps

 What is Broken Access Control Vulnerability